gvwilson/thirdbit/src/fiction/iffy/index.md

 just like it always did.
 She didn't remember the *Rushin Doll* going under.
-She didn't remember being hauled out of the sea in a jelly dredging net hours later, or standing on the deck of the *Guinevere* for the first time.
+She didn't remember being hauled out of the sea in a jelly dredging net hours later, or standing on the deck of the *Guinevere* for the first time, shivering and miserable.
 But she remembered how blue the sky was, and how it had felt to be alone for the first time in her life.